Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **do_ap_on_sub** [ Type: *bool* ]

-	Perfrom aperature photometry on subtrated image rather than PSF (if available/selected).
-This may be useful if the templates are not coming out cleanly and the transient PSF is warpped slightly.
+	Preform aperture photometry on subtracted image rather than PSF (if available/selected).
+This may be useful if the templates are not coming out cleanly and the transient PSF is wrapped slightly.